-Even if late, all module question responses MUST BE SUBMITTED before the end of the semester.
-Missing modules or other assignments will result in an incomplete in the course.
+Again, even if late, all required assignments in the course MUST BE SUBMITTED before the end of the semester.
+Missing modules or video assignments (other than covered by the discussion above) will result in an Incomplete for your grade in the course.

 - Delivery of Assignments and Class Notices:

-While assignments are made on the Lectures and Assignments web page, the course will use Blackboard for delivery of completed assignments.
-Blackboard interfaces are automatically established for all UMaine courses each semester.
-Find Blackboard at https://mycampus.maine.edu (the yellow and black Bb icon).
-All officially enrolled students are automatically enrolled into the Blackboard course.
-The course should appear as active in your Blackboard course list.
+While assignments are made on the Lectures and Assignments web page and on the Selected Law Course Videos page, the course will use Brightspace for delivery of completed assignments.
+Brightspace interfaces are automatically established for all UMaine courses each semester.
+You may find Brightspace at https://mycampus.maine.edu (the yellow B icon).
+All officially enrolled students are automatically enrolled into the Brightspace course.
+This course should appear as active in your course list.
 Click on SIE 525 Information Systems Law.

-- Class Announcements: The instructor may occasionally issue class notices or make announcements to all students on the main course page of Blackboard.
-The course website is also accessible from the left menu.
+- Class Announcements: The instructor may occasionally issue class notices or make announcements to all students on the main course page of Brightspace.
+However, more frequently they are made through email.

-- At the beginning of the course and as new module questions are placed on the syllabus, copy all questions from the web syllabus for all modules into a single word processing document.
+- At the beginning of the course copy all questions from the web syllabus for all modules into a single word processing document.
 This is your master module document.
-Remove all formatting from the document leaving only numbered questions and your personal responses.
-The entire compiled document will need to be submitted at the end of the semester.
+Remove all formatting from the document leaving only the module title and the numbered questions.
+Under each module question you will enter your personal responses throughout the semester.
+The entire compiled document may need to be submitted at the end of the semester.

-- Before each module assignment deadline, type responses to the questions for the module in your master document.
+- Before each module assignment deadline, type responses to the questions (i.e. A-1, A-2, etc.) for the module into your master document.

 E. Important Notices

 Academic Honesty: Academic honesty is expected.
-Plagiarism is unacceptable in this course and will result in a failing grade.
+Plagiarism is unacceptable in this course and will result typically in a failing grade.
 “Although a writer may use other persons’ words and thoughts, they must be acknowledged as such.”
 Joseph Gibaldi and Walter S. Achtert, MLA Handbook (Modern Language Association) 1977, p.
-4. The instructor has the option of checking all submissions in the course against SafeAssign (embedded in BlackBoard), TurnItIn, and similar plagiarism checkers.
+4.

 F. Instructor Office Hours & Discussion Sessions